"...one of the most versatile singing artists performing today, being equally skilled in classical repertoire and less mainstream works..."

-This season, Liverman performs the leading role of Figaro in Rossini’s Il barbiere di Siviglia in return engagements with the Seattle Opera and Kentucky Opera, and performs the role of Tommy McIntyre in the Lyric Opera of Chicago’s production of Fellow Travelers for its Lyric Unlimited initiative, in addition to the role of Papageno in The Florentine Opera’s production of The Magic Flute.
-He is also featured as Porgy in a concert version of the Gershwins' Porgy and Bess with the Orchestre Symphonique de Montréal, and as the baritone soloist in both Handel’s Messiah with the Seattle Symphony and in Carmina Burana with the Virginia Symphony, in addition to returning to his alma mater Wheaton College as part of the Artist Concert Series together with tenor Larry Brownlee.
-Recent highlights include his reprisal of the role of Dizzy Gillespie in Charlie Parker’s Yardbird with English National Opera after originating the role at Opera Philadelphia in 2015 and additionally performing the role at the Apollo Theater, Madison Opera, and Lyric Opera of Chicago; his role debut as Marcello in La bohème with Portland Opera; his debut with Seattle Opera as Raimbaud in Le Comte Ory; Tarquinius in The Rape of Lucretia and Beaumarchais in The Ghosts of Versailles at Wolf Trap Opera, Andrew Hanley in the world premiere of Kevin Puts’ The Manchurian Candidate at Minnesota Opera, Sam in The Pirates of Penzance at Atlanta Opera, the Husband in Les mamelles de Tirésias with the Civic Orchestra of Chicago, the Protestant Minister in Menotti’s The Last Savage with Santa Fe Opera, and Mr. Noye in Noye’s Fludde as a guest artist at Wheaton College.
+Liverman has performed the leading role of Figaro in Rossini’s Il barbiere di Siviglia with Seattle Opera, Virginia Opera, Kentucky Opera, Madison Opera and Utah Opera.
+He originated the role of Dizzy Gillespie in Charlie Parker’s Yardbird with Opera Philadelphia, in addition to performing the role with English National Opera, Lyric Opera of Chicago, Madison Opera, and at the Apollo Theater.
+Other recent highlights include the role of Tommy McIntyre in the Lyric Opera of Chicago’s production of Fellow Travelers for its Lyric Unlimited initiative; Papageno in The Magic Flute with Florentine Opera and Central City Opera; his role debut as Marcello in La bohème with Portland Opera; his debut with Seattle Opera as Raimbaud in Le Comte Ory; Tarquinius in The Rape of Lucretia and Beaumarchais in The Ghosts of Versailles with Wolf Trap Opera; Andrew Hanley in the world premiere of Kevin Puts’ The Manchurian Candidate with Minnesota Opera; Sam in The Pirates of Penzance with Atlanta Opera; the Husband in Les mamelles de Tirésias with the Civic Orchestra of Chicago; the Protestant Minister in Menotti’s The Last Savage with Santa Fe Opera; and Mr. Noye in Noye’s Fludde as a guest artist at Wheaton College.

+Liverman concluded his tenure at the prestigious Ryan Opera Center at the Lyric Opera of Chicago in 2015.
+He previously was a Young Artist at the Glimmerglass Festival.
 He holds his Master of Music degree from The Juilliard School, and a Bachelor of Music degree from Wheaton College in Illinois.